CONNECTICUT ASSOCIATION OF WATER POLLUTION CONTROL AUTHORITIES

 For the past 5 years, Mike has served as the President of the Connecticut Water Pollution Abatement Association (CWPAA) and CWPAA has seen many exciting and progressive changes.
 Mike has been very active participating in wastewater advocacy with legislative trips to Washington DC and the Capitol in Hartford.
 Mike’s leadership to the wastewater community and support of CAWPCA has been profound.

-Congratulations, Vinny!
+Congratulations, Mike!
 We appreciate all that you have done for our organization.

 LEFT TO RIGHT: Denis Cuevas, Mike Bisi, Tom Sgroi